quantumjim/Quantum-Computation-course-Basel/README.md

 ### Take-Home Exercises

-Three sets of take-home exercises set throughout the course.
+Four sets of take-home exercises set throughout the course.
 There will be hints sessions at 16:15 on the dates that these are set.
 Solutions will be presented after the exercises have been graded.

 **Note: These exercises form 50% of your final grade**